-In accordance with Recommendation 3.3 of the of the ASX Guidelines, the Board has adopted a Retaliation and Whistleblower Policy, which confirms that Boart Longyear is committed to fostering a culture of compliance, good corporate governance and ethical behaviour and encourages the reporting of improper, unlawful or unethical behaviour.
+In accordance with Recommendation 3.3 of the of the ASX Guidelines, the Board has adopted an updated Retaliation and Whistleblower Policy, which confirms that Boart Longyear is committed to fostering a culture of compliance, good corporate governance and ethical behaviour and encourages the reporting of improper, unlawful or unethical behaviour.
+In accordance with the updated Retaliation and Whistleblower Policy approved in 2022, in addition to other reporting channels, concerns can also be brought to the Board's Audit and Risk Committee by filing a report to a designated outside legal counsel (refer to the Corporate Governance section of our website).